luigigreselin/ANN_on_Titanic_data/README.md

-# Titanic: predicting from a disaster
+# Titanic: learning from a disaster

 Data science project on classification.
 Data on ~ 800 passengers were given divided in 11 variables (plus the survived column, which was the outcome.
 The objective was to predict whether the passenger would have survived or not